Netflix's 'The Search' Tells One Of Mexico's Most Devastating True Crime Stories

-On March 22, 2010, 4-year-old Paulette Gebara Farah was found to be missing when the little girl’s nanny went to go wake her up and found an empty bed.
+On March 22 in Greater Mexico City, ten years ago, 4-year-old Paulette Gebara Farah was found to be missing when the little girl’s nanny went to go wake her up and found an empty bed.
 Where did she go?
 The family lived in a high-rise apartment — there was no way she could have escaped through a window.
 There were no signs of forced entry, and the family owned two dogs who did not once bark at night.
 It was impossible for anyone to come in or out without someone noticing.
 And yet, Paulette had vanished.
 Netflix’s newest based-on-a-true crime miniseries, The Search, which began streaming June 12, follows the unusual case of Paulette Gebara Farah’s disappearance, and the events that followed.

 Advertisement